BENEFITS

 instrument

-- Low noise, high gain (and, with
+- Low noise, high gain (and short mic

-remote, short mic cables) for optimal performance with ribbon
+cables with remote) for optimal performance with ribbon

 microphones